jorgegoco/express_users_template/README.md

 ### Usage

+Before running the project you need to set up at least three environment variables:

+- ACCESS_TOKEN (Whatever you choose)
+- REFRESH_TOKEN (Whatever you choose)
+- DATABASE_URI (MongoDB exclusive key to connect to your database)

 To run the project, execute the following command:

-(Setup env variables)

 ```
   npm run dev